Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 | Childcare | Nannies, au pairs, regular babysitters | Yes |

-Exception: occasional help or sporadic babysitting under 5 hours per week falls outside the NAV.
-But as soon as a regular schedule is agreed, the ordinance applies - even for just two hours of cleaning per week.
+One exception: occasional help or sporadic babysitting under 5 hours per week sits outside the NAV.
+But once you agree a regular schedule, the ordinance applies, even for two hours of cleaning a week.

 Federal Minimum Wages 2026 by Qualification